Oldways Speaking Topics

 3. Whole Grain Rich: Implementing the New School Food Rules

-Starting in July 2012, half of all grain foods served in schools must be "whole grain rich;" two years later, all grain foods must meet this criterion.
+Starting in July 2012, half of all grain foods served in schools were required to be "whole grain rich;" two years later, virtually all grain foods were required meet this criterion.
 We'll explain what "whole grain rich" means, and how your school district can determine which foods qualify.
-We'll also share some surprising insights into kids' attitudes towards food, to help you through the transition.
+We'll also share some surprising insights into kids' attitudes towards food, to help you implement the whole grain-rich standard successfully.